JustinaMichael/SorghumWeedDataset_Segmentation/README.md

 The expected outcome of this dataset will be an Artificial Intelligence (AI) model that localizes and segments all the research objects present in a particular data sample.

 # Detailed description
-A detailed description of the dataset and data acquisition process is available in the data article in 'Data in Brief' journal as a pre-print at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4593178
+The data article in the journal "Data in Brief" provides a thorough explanation of the dataset and the data acquisition procedure.
+It can be accessed at https://www.sciencedirect.com/science/article/pii/S2352340923009678

 # Citation
 If you find this dataset helpful and use it in your work, kindly cite this dataset using “Michael, Justina; M, Thenmozhi (2023), “SorghumWeedDataset_Segmentation”, Mendeley Data, V1, doi: 10.17632/y9bmtf4xmr.1”